Education Loan Credit Limit & the Factors Affecting it

 Step 1: Course Evaluation

-• Banks verify your admission to recognized institutions
+• Banks verify your admission to recognised institutions

 • Higher-ranked universities often qualify for larger loans